7

 Cuisinart ICE-100 1.5 Quart Ice Cream Maker

 There are many advantages with these machines.
 There's no bowl taking up valuable space in your freezer.
 You can start making ice cream as soon as you decide you want to eat ice cream.
-No pre-freezing required.
-And as soon as one batch is finished you can start another one!
+There’s no pre-freezing required.
+And as soon as one batch is finished, you can start another one!

 Cuisinart is a reliable brand.
-So if you're looking for the extra level of convenience the ICE-100 is definitely a good choice.
+So if you're looking for the extra level of convenience, the ICE-100 is definitely a good choice.
+For more information, check out my guide to the best ice cream makers with compressors.

 I think the ICE-21 is a fantastic little machine.
 Don't be put off by the lower price or lighter build.
 It's a quality appliance.
-And it makes ice cream, sorbets and other frozen treats as well as the more expensive machines.
+And it makes ice cream, sorbets and other frozen treats better than most of the more expensive machines.

 There's no doubt that if you're looking for an ice cream maker with a removable bowl, then the Cuisinart machines that rotate the bowl from below are far better than any other brand.